awsdocs/amazon-redshift-management-guide/doc_source/amazon-redshift-limits.md

 + A maximum of 100,000 tables per database\.
 + A maximum of 1,000,000 partitions per table\.
 + A maximum of 10,000,000 partitions per account\.
++ You can add a maximum of 100 partitions using a single ALTER TABLE statement\.
 + All S3 data must be located in the same region as the Redshift cluster\.
 + Timestamps in ION and JSON must use [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) format\.
 + The maximum allowed size of a row object in a ION/JSON file is 8MB\.